Cancer mortality rates

 The OECD uses survival rates for three cancers – breast, cervical and colorectal – as indicators of the quality of care provided by healthcare systems, together with cancer screening and mortality indicators.
-Here we look at cancer mortality, which captures both the quality of the entire healthcare system (eg, prevention, early detection and treatment) and incidence rates.
+Here we look at international comparisons of cancer mortality, which reflect both the quality of the healthcare system (e.g. prevention, early detection and treatment) and also incidence rates.

-Definitions and comparability for all the indicators discussed in this report are taken directly from the OECD report Health at a Glance 2013: OECD indicators.
+Definitions and comparability for the indicators are taken directly from the OECD report Health at a Glance 2017: OECD indicators.
 Detailed information about the definitions and the source and methods for each country can be found here.

 Mortality rates are based on numbers of deaths registered in a country in a year divided by the size of the corresponding population.
 The rates have been directly age-standardised to the 2010 OECD population to remove variations arising from differences in age structures across countries and over time.
 The source is the WHO Mortality Database.